Your business might offer the best service or product in existence, but if your marketing doesn't target the right audience, it's going to flop.

 When considering your marketing, you have to make sure you're marketing to the right people, and also marketing to those people in the right way.
 Even if you know exactly who to market to, if your marketing doesn't reach them, it's doing you no good.

-In order to make this process easier, here is a guide on the most important of these strategies and variables so that you can increase your conversion rate and customer resonance.
+In order to make this process easier, here is a guide on the most important of these strategies and variables so that you can increase your conversions and customer resonance.

 However, there are things you can do to get a general idea of the type of customer you need to sell to, and you can adjust your demographic from there with further market research.